MagiFeeney/MagiOPT/README.md

 | ------ | ------ |

 ## Reminder
-- Majority of algorithms are sensitive to initial point; choosing properly will save a lot of your effort
+- The majority of algorithms are sensitive to the initial point; choosing an appropriate starting point can save significant effort
-- Due to ill-conditioned situation, constrained optimizer may need you to trial-and-error
+- In ill-conditioned situations, constrained optimizers may require trial and error.
-- The behavior of Barzilai-Borwein method is not stable for non-qudratic problem, however, you can still infer path through an intermediate visualization
+- The Barzilai-Borwein method is unstable for non-quadratic problems; however, you can still infer the optimization path through intermediate visualizations.
-- You can extract the sequence easily by
+- You can easily extract the optimization sequence using:
   ```python
   optimization.sequence
   ```
-- Your function should be supported by torch operation, however, not necessarily to your input, which can be numpy array, torch tensor or even a list
+- Your function should be supported by PyTorch operations; however, the input doesn't have to be.
+It can be a NumPy array, PyTorch tensor, or even a list.
 ## Requirements
 - Pytorch 3.7 or above